mantidproject/mantid/docs/source/algorithms/SaveSESANS-v1.rst

 Saves the given workspace to a file which will be formatted in the SESANS data format.
-A workspace with a single spectrum is expected, where the X values are wavelength and the Y values are TODO.
+A workspace with a single spectrum is expected, where the X values are wavelength and the Y values are polarisation

-Note that LoadSESANS and SaveSESANS are not symmetric.
-Save expects a workspace with X values of wavelength and Y values of TODO

 Usage
 -----